Our support goes directly to strategic important needs where we know our contribution isn’t wasted or duplicated and can really make a difference.

 BBC TV News recorded Valeri Barinov’s triumphant arrival at London Heathrow after we campaigned for his release from Russia.

 TV & media worldwide covered our campaign to expose death squads that were killing 3 children a day in Rio.

 With help from the late George Harrison and Sir Paul McCartney, among others, we lobbied the President to take action, and later set up the first shelter in Rio for street girls named after Princess Diana who sent us a message of support.

 We smuggled aid into Romania before Ceausescu’s fall and later worked with the charity set up by the Beatles’ wives to rebuild orphanages.
 Barbara Bach, Dave Stewart and Olivia Harrison at the launch event.

-First free food kitchen set up in Moscow after the fall of the Soviet empire in partnership with Dorcas Aid and run by former prisoner of conscience Alexander Ogorodinkov.
+We started the first freee food kitechen after the fall of the Soviet empire in partnership with Dorcas Aid and run by former prisoner of conscience Alexander Ogorodinkov.

 We were featured in True Vision’s award winning documentary (Return to the Dying Rooms) on Channel 4TV.

 Photo © True Vision TV

 Undercover investigations by Fr Shay Cullen and Danny Smith featured on ITV News at Ten, Sunday Mirror, News of the World, etc exposed travel agents selling child sexual exploitation tours.
 We lobbied for a change in the law – successfuly in the UK and Eire.

 Glenda Jackson MP and Aninha Capaldi took our 20,000 plus petition calling for a new law and our report into child prostitution to Downing Street.